-- Simple assault: An unlawful physical attack by one or more persons upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury. - Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/Damage/Vandalism of Property: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property. - Larceny-Theft: (except motor vehicle thefts) the unlawful taking, carrying, leading or riding away of property from the possession or constructive possession. - Petty Larceny which is a theft of property under \$1000 and that fine would be \$1000. - Felony Larceny which is a theft of an amount more than \$1000 and that charge and or fine would be determined by the Judge. - ASU Adjudication for Larceny will follow the dictates of the disciplinary board (DC).
+- Simple assault: An unlawful physical attack by one or more persons upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury. - Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack. - Destruction/Damage/Vandalism of Property: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property. - Larceny-Theft: (except motor vehicle thefts) the unlawful taking, carrying, leading or riding away of property from the possession or constructive possession. - Petty Larceny which is a theft of property under \$1000 and that fine would be \$1000. - Felony Larceny which is a theft of an amount more than \$1000 and that charge and or fine would be determined by the Judge.
+A SU A dividication for Larceny will follow the distates of the disciplinery heard (DC).